Social Media can provide leads, clients, customers, reviews. More than anything, it is one of those social proof to build trust.

 1. Engage with follower in your local area

-You may be wondering how to get these local followers?
+You may be wondering how to get these local and yet loyal followers?
 Be part of the groups and communities on social media which are for your local city or state or try to create some events or competition.
 Competition always works and people winning can share on social media giving you more promotion.
-Here is a free tool to finding local twitter followers.
-First of all you need to contact a good company that will help you with SEO services, in my case, agenciesranked.com has always helped me.
+Here is a free tool for finding local twitter followers.

 Engage with them to let the relationship grow.
 This will strengthen the relationship between you and your potential customer.
 As a result, it may lead to loyalty, brand visibility and at times even referrals as clients for you.